Table of Contents

 Katy’s Bar is actually one of Belfast’s live music venues, but it is worth a few swifters if passing by.

 The antique pub light by the bar is cool and stands out from the rest of the décor.

-The disco tunes were blaring on the Friday night, but the door staff wouldn’t let us in on the Saturday (past curfew).
+The disco tunes were blaring on a Friday night, but the door staff wouldn’t let us in on Saturday (past curfew).

 - Address: 17 Ormeau Ave, Belfast BT2 8HD